In the world of trends, history repeats more than it rhymes. Things that were considered “in” decades ago, reemerge as cool again decades later.

 Our “Money” isn’t Money

-While the increased CPI numbers continue to make headlines (the most recent numbers come to 8.5% annual), the common refrain from Central Bankers has been that there’s no need to panic.
+While the increased CPI numbers continue to make headlines (the most recent numbers come to 8.5% annually), the common refrain from Central Bankers has been that there’s no need to panic.
 This has all been calculated and anticipated by the economists at the Fed.

 Just like GDP is a terrible measure of economic health, CPI is a terrible measure of inflation.
 Not only has the basket of goods used to make the calculation changed numerous times, but the approach to the whole problem is not even wrong as we like to say.